-Admiral Propane is your source for portable propane
+Admiral Propane is your source for portable propane!

 When it’s time to grill, the last thing you want is to discover that your propane tank doesn’t have enough gas to handle the job.
 Admiral Propane is here for you.
 We have several locations where you can fill propane grill cylinders ranging from 20-100 pounds.

-Where to get a 20-gallon refill
+Where can I get a 20-gallon refill?

 Come Admiral Propane’s two locations are located in Blountville (Tri-Cities) & Greeneville and we will fill your cylinder with up to 20-100 pounds of propane.
 No need to wait in long lines at your home improvement store or to drive around looking for a convenience store, plus we re-certify cylinders.